AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 * **_Simple_** - No coding required (not even html/css, Jekyll will do it for you), no server maintainence, no setting up domain, and no maintaining database unlike WordPress.
 There are countless themes openly available to choose from.
 * **_Secure_** - No vulnerability to hacking unless your github account password is hacked.

-Git, GitHub and GitHub Pages are not to be confused with each other:
+Git, GitHub and GitHub Pages are related with each other but not the same :
 * Git is a version control system that lets you access previous versions of your work you asked git to keep track of.
 * GitHub is a social site that lets people share their work and/or collaborate on projects using git.
 * GitHub Pages lets anyone with an account on GitHub publish their work - code or otherwise.